What you need to do

 - anxiety caused by visa issues

 - examination conditions: disruption in the examination room, excessive noise, behaviour of other students.
-Normally, these conditions will be reported to the invigilators who will pass the reports onto the faculty to be dealt with as appropriate.
+Normally, these conditions will be reported to the invigilators who will pass the reports onto the college to be dealt with as appropriate.

 Please take a look at the personal circumstances information to find out more.